blin17/brianlin.net/README.md

-MEAN Stack Skeleton with socket.io and ejs set up
+Node.js Skeleton for MEAN stack + Socket.io
 ----
+Serves as a preset skeleton.
+Requires mongod to be running for it to work

-Write all code in src/server/routes.js instead of in app.js
+Note: Write all controller code in src/server/routes.js